-Fish – Practically any type of fish will do.
-So long as it’s fresh, most fish is fine to eat raw, but putting a good sear on the outside gives it a different flavor, and also changes the texture a bit.
+Practically any type of fish will do.
+So long as it’s fresh, most fish is fine to eat raw, but putting a good sear on the outside gives it a different flavor and changes the texture a bit.
 If you have any questions about the fish being eaten raw, make sure to ask your fishmonger about the quality of the cut you’re about to buy.
 (If all else fails, you can always blowtorch some oysters instead.)

-Mac and Cheese – ok, so technically you probably can’t cook mac and cheese entirely with a blowtorch, but you can totally give the top a good browning and make it gourmet if you’ve got a flame handy.Go the extra mile and make this cannabis-infused lobster mac and cheese.
+OK, so technically you probably can’t cook mac and cheese entirely with a blowtorch, but you can totally give the top a good browning and make it gourmet if you’ve got a flame handy.Go the extra mile and make this cannabis-infused lobster mac and cheese.